Harry Oakman: Early life

-From 1940 until 1945, Oakman worked on parks in Newcastle, before being appointed Superintendent of Parks in Brisbane.
-Over a period of 17 years, Oakman transformed the parklands of Brisbane, built 120 playing fields, and assisted in designing and producing two botanic gardens.
 He left Brisbane to work for the National Capital Development Commission in Canberra, where he was largely responsible for the landscape of Woden Valley, Belconnen and the area around Lake Burley Griffin.
 He also assisted in the development of Commonwealth Park.

 In 1972, Oakman retired, and lived out the remainder of his long life in Brisbane.
 Over his life he published a number of books, variously reported as three, nine, or thirteen, but always regarded as highly influential within the Australian gardening community.
 His 1975 book, Tropical and Subtropical Gardening, is one of the most important works on gardening in Queensland.
 He was a Fellow of the British and Australian Institutes of Landscape Architects and the Royal Australian Institute of Parks and Recreation.
 Oakman's own garden, which covered a one hectare block, was well known as being colourful all year 'round, despite receiving little watering.
-He died in Moggill, in West Brisbane on 16 June 2002, at the age of 96.
+Oakman died in Moggill, in West Brisbane on 16 June 2002, at the age of 96.
 His papers were donated to the University of Queensland Fryer Library in 1995.